dfsp-spirit/brainload/README_DEVELOPMENT.md

 ### Distributing the packages

-We are following the [official Python packaging user guide](https://packaging.python.org/tutorials/packaging-projects/) here.
+We are more or less just following the [official Python packaging user guide](https://packaging.python.org/tutorials/packaging-projects/) here.
 First make sure you have the required tools:

 ```console
 pip install --upgrade twine            # in the virtual env.
 Add `--user` if you prefer to do it outside.